ls1intum/Artemis/docs/user/exams/instructors_guide.rst

         Import Students Dialog

-    3. Register every student in the course.
-You can do this by pressing the |register_course_students| button.
+    3. Register every student in the course by pressing the |register_course_students| button.

 .. note::
     Just registering the students to the exam will not allow them to participate in the exam.
 First, individual :ref:`student exams <student_exams>` must be generated.